zengjixiang/jina/docs/concepts/jcloud/configuration.md

 (jcloud-configuration)=
 # {octicon}`file-code` Configuration

-JCloud extends Jina's {ref}`Flow YAML specification<flow-yaml-spec>` by introducing the special field `jcloud`.
+JCloud extends Jina-serve's {ref}`Flow YAML specification<flow-yaml-spec>` by introducing the special field `jcloud`.
 This lets you define resources and scaling policies for each Executor and Gateway.

 Here's a Flow with two Executors that have specific resource needs: `indexer` requires a 10 GB `ebs` disk, whereas `encoder` requires a G4 instance, which implies that two cores and 4 GB RAM are used.
 See the below sections for further information about instance types.